ConsortiumGARR/Puppet-GARRShibbolethIdP/README.md

    the complete one or the simplified version (true in this case implies that the simplified user management form will be installed).
  * `uapprove_version`: This parameter permits to choose which version of uApprove must be installed.
 The default version installed will be the '2.5.0'.
 The version tested are '2.4.1' and '2.5.0'.
+ * `ec_rs`: This parameter permits to choose if the IdP will support the Research and Scholarchip Entity Category
+ * `ec_coco`: This parameter permits to choose if the IdP will support the Code Of Conduct Entity Category

 check_password.so compilation
 =============================